Ayush245101/PaisaBazaar-Power-BI-Dashboard/README.md

 [PaisaBazaar](https://www.paisabazaar.com/) is a leading financial marketplace in India, offering a wide range of credit products and analytics for informed financial decisions.

-## Contact

-For questions or feedback about the dashboard, please reach out to the PaisaBazaar analytics team.

 ---

 *This README provides a comprehensive overview of the Power BI dashboard, its features, and usage instructions.
 For any issues or requests, please use the repository's issue tracker.*